aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

-> Before you proceed, ensure that you have completed Lab 04: MFA, Conditional Access and AAD Identity Protection .
-You will need the Azure AD tenant, AdatumLab500-04, and the aaduser1, aaduser2, and aaduser3 user accounts.

 ## Lab objectives

 In this lab, you will complete the following exercises: